Raymond Terrace: Recreation

 There are several competitive sporting teams based in the Raymond Terrace area.
 The Raymond Terrace Magpies are the town's local Rugby League team, participating in the Newcastle Rugby League Competition.
-The town is represented in cricket by the Lions, a club that participates in the Maitland District Cricket Two Day Competition, and the Port Stephens Pythons, that competes in the Maitland District Cricket One Day Competitions.
+The town is represented in cricket by the Port Stephens Pythons in the Newcastle District Cricket Association, and the Raymond Terrace District Cricket Club, a club that participates in the Maitland District Cricket Two Day Competition.
 Both teams play at the King Park Sporting Complex.
 Other popular sports within the town are soccer, netball, athletics, golf and lawn bowls.

-The Raymond Terrace Jets won the NSW Division One State Pennant in lawn bowls in 2022, defeating Warilla 61-60 in the final.
-The club is home to ex-Australian representatives Matthew Baus and Lee Schraner, the latter a world singles champion in 2019.
+The Raymond Terrace Jets won the NSW Division One State Pennant in lawn bowls in 2022, defeating Warilla 61–60 in the final.
+The club is home to ex-Australian representative Matthew Baus and current Australian representatives Natasha van Eldik and Lee Schraner, the latter a dual world singles champion in 2019 and 2024.

 There are two licensed clubs, Muree Golf Club and the Raymond Terrace Bowling Club, as well as a number of public bars.
 The majority of the sporting fields are located near the centre of town, on land that runs along the Williams and Hunter Rivers with other sporting fields located in the suburb of Lakeside, adjacent to Grahamstown Dam.

 There is a boat ramp adjacent to the Fitzgerald Bridge, which crosses the Williams River, and the area is popular with water skiers and fisherpeople.